rgeo/rgeo/doc/Enable-GEOS-and-Proj4-on-Heroku.md

 ## Option 2: Use [heroku-buildpack-vendorbinaries]

-Apt packages often contain older version of the libraries, so you may be interested in something newer or in compiling the master branch by yourself.
+Apt packages often contain older version of the libraries, so you may be interested in something newer or in compiling the main branch by yourself.

 You can find latest GEOS and PROJ binaries built for Heroku at [Vesuvius: a Vulcan replacement](https://vesuvius.herokuapp.com/)